By Dr. Brent Conrad

 Home video game consoles were introduced in the 1970s there were those who spent hours upon hours depositing quarters into video arcade machines, "addiction" comparable to what we see today was extremely rare.

-In the 1980s video game consoles made their way into homes -
+In the 1980s video game consoles made their way into homes - significantly increasing the ease of access to gaming.

 In the 1990s, PCs and home consoles surpassed the graphic capabilities of arcade machines and turned video gaming almost entirely into a home experience.